JelilFaisalAbudu/html-and-css-capstone-school-directory/README.md

 ## Additional description about the project and its features.

-SchoolHub is a web app developed to help parents and guardiance find schools with ease for their wards.
+SchoolHub is a web app developed to help parents and guardians find schools with ease for their wards.

 For this reason, the home has a large search field for the user to enter the school he or she is looking for.
 However, the user has another option to click on a navigation icon on the navbar to open a list of registered schools.

-Another feature of the web app is the ability of the user to apply for sdmission directly from the page.
+Another feature of the web app is the ability of the user to apply for admission directly from the page.

 ## Built With